jfrog/SwampUp2024/JFTD-110-How to Automate Your Way to DevOps Success/module1-artifactory-automation/lab-3-Build-and-Replication/README.md

 ### NPM and Docker - Package Manager Integration

+Ensure you are in the right folder - `SwampUp2024/JFTD-110-How to Automate Your Way to DevOps Success/module1-artifactory-automation/lab-3-Build-and-Replication/example/demo-node-app`

 **Step 1 -** Navigate into the demo-node-app under `lab-3-Build-and-Replicate/example-project/demo-node-app`
 ```
 cd lab-3-Build-and-Replicate/example-project/demo-node-app